Amplituhedra for generic quantum processes via the TQNN representation of UQC: Computation and scattering in an operational setting

+Therefore, commutativity at the set level can be interpreted as an endomorphism (natural transformation) of the forgetful functor from the category of convex sets with affine maps to the category of sets.

 The maps $\zeta$ and $\xi$ send physical states to instances of data structures, i.e. symbols, and are therefore in a natural sense {\em interpretations} of states of $M$.
 Reversing these arrows to send data structures to physical states yields {\em encoding} of data.
 These maps are fundamentally stipulative, with the only constraint being diagram commutativity; hence a given physical system can, in general, be interpreted as computing multiple functions.
+We can, however, constrain these maps by assuming that the device $M$ is implementing only a single procedure, and that $M$ returns to the same global ``ready'' state before receiving the next input $x$.
+Effectively, these assumptions re-interpret the input $x$ as encoding both the program to be executed and the input to that program, i.e. they treat $x$ as the ``tape'' of a Universal Turing Machine \cite{turing:37}; this is indeed the first UQC model was developed in \cite{{deutsch:85}}.
+With these assumptions, specifying an execution trace from some input $x$ specifies $\zeta$ and $\xi$, and therefore specifies $f$; any execution trace is, therefore, an execution trace of a unique function $f$ acting on $x$.

+A computation is {\em classical at a scale} $dt$ if and only if, for some $n$ such that $n dt = \Delta t$, there are $n$ states $\rho_M(t_j)$, maps $\zeta_j$, and functions $f_j$ such that the following diagrams commute: